leesangjun1903/Computer-Vision-and-Structured-Data-AI/Vision Models/readme.md

 - Static and Moving Object Detection Using Flux Tensor with Split Gaussian Models | 2014 · 289회 인용, Change detection
 - StoryDiffusion: Consistent Self-Attention for Long-Range Image and Video Generation | 2024 · 132회 인용, Image, Video Generation
 - Structural-analogy from a Single Image Pair | 2020 · 21회 인용, Image generation
+- Structure and Content-Guided Video Synthesis with Diffusion Models | 2023 · 708회 인용, Video
 - Structure from Motion with Objects | 2016 · 58회 인용, 3D reconstruction
 - StyleGAN2 : Analyzing and Improving the Image Quality of StyleGAN | 2019 · 8374회 인용, Image generation
 - SuperPoint: Self-Supervised Interest Point Detection and Description | 2017 · 3820회 인용, Image matching, 3D reconstruction, Point detection